Clinch raises $3M for personalized video ads

 Watch this robot rock band destroy their instruments

-Clinch aims to create video ads that are personalized for each viewer, and it’s raised $3 million to bring that technology to the United States.
+Clinch aims to create video ads personalized for each viewer, and it’s raised $3 million to bring that technology to the United States.

 It’s not the only personalized video ad technology on the market, but CEO Oz Etzioni argued, “Nobody is doing what we’re doing.”
 By that, he means that Clinch’s ostensible competitors started out in display advertising before moving into video, and are still limited to approaches like personalized overlays on linear videos.